-KCP&L developed projected RES expenditures and calculated the retail rate impact based on procurement or development of renewable energy resources averaged over the succeeding ten- (10-) year period.
+KCP&L developed projected RES expenditures and calculated the retail rate impact based on procurement or development of renewable energy resources averaged over the succeeding ten- year period.
 The details of the revenue requirement and rate impact calculation are provided in accompanying workpapers as required by Section (8) (B) 1 F of the RES rules.

 KCP&L has performed the rate impact calculation in accordance with the methodology as required by the RES rules.
-The Commission's order in Case No. ET-2014-0071, which is final and non-appealable, provided that 1) KCP&L could suspend payment of solar rebates after making solar rebate payments of at least \$36.5 million after August 31, 2012 (which KCP&L expects to do in 2016), and 2) the retail rate impact methodology was still a matter in dispute among stakeholders and would be the subject of a future rulemaking proceeding (which has not yet occurred).
-For 2016, 2017 and 2018, respectively, that calculation produces

-L KCP&L asserts that the RES rules' methodology does not present an accurate and complete picture of the retail rate impact of KCP&L's spending on renewables for the following reasons:
+The Commission's order in Case No. ET-2014-0071, which is final and non-appealable, provided that 1) KCP&L could suspend payment of solar rebates after making solar rebate payments of at least \$36.5 million after August 31, 2012 (which KCP&L expects to do in 2017), and 2) A consistent retail rate impact methodology is still in dispute among stakeholders, but methods have been used within respective cases to address for each company.
+For 2017, 2018 and 2019, respectively, that calculation .
+KCP&L asserts that the RES rules' methodology does not present an accurate and complete picture of the retail rate impact of KCP&L's spending on renewables for the following reasons: